-Major emitting regions and countries have already committed to steep emissions cuts with interim targets, and the United States must follow suit.
-In September 2020 China committed to carbon neutrality by 2060,8 and in December 2020 the European Union committed to cut emissions 55 percent relative to 1990 levels, in line with the reductions needed for a 1.5 C pathway.9
+Major emitting regions and businesses have already committed to steep emissions cuts with interim targets, and the United States should follow suit.
+In December 2020 the European Union committed to cut emissions 55 percent by 2030 relative to 1990 levels, in line with the reductions needed for a 1.5°C pathway.8 There are large public and private utilities in the US that have committed to cut their emissions at least 80 percent by 2030 from 2005 levels, including Tri-State Coop in the Rocky Mountain West, and NIPSCO in Indiana.
+A major coalition of U.S. businesses recently urged the Administration to adopt at least a 50% reduction by 2030.